FSS:SOC755a Seminar to General sociology - Course Information

 Contact Person: Ing.
 Soňa Enenkelová

-Supplier department: Department of Sociology - Faculty of Social Studies
+Supplier department: Division of Sociology - Department of Sociology - Faculty of Social Studies

 - Prerequisites (in Czech)